ibmresilient/resilient-community-apps/fn_cve_search/README.md

 |`cve_vendor`|`text`|yes | `apple`|a vendor name to browse for cve |

 ## Function Output
+* The payload from the function will contain the JSON from the CVE API Call and the name of the API Call
+    ```
+    results = {
+        "content": #JSON returned from CVE API Call,
+        "api_call": #"last"/"browse"/"search"/"cve"/"db"
+    }
+    ```
 * To see the output of each of the API calls for this Function, we recommend running `resilient-circuits` in `DEBUG` mode.
 * To do this run:
     ```